Non Sequitur by Wiley Miller for October 16, 2024

 33. Missing large

-Will E. Makeit Premium Member 2 days ago
+Will E. Makeit Premium Member about 1 month ago

 the electoral college is brilliant…it’s a check and balance against pure democracy which is not our form of government…we are representative republic whereby the minority retains its rights…pure democracy is 51% rule and the 49% drool and get to sit down shut up and do as you’re told which is what results from the popular vote…not to mention the fact that the Constitution has that pesky 10th amendment of states rights which checks the federal government from interfering with the states made up by the ultimate and rightful arbiter of power, We The People.
 Nobody is forcing you to stay so leave if you don’t like not getting your way all of the time.